kstrafe/Cxy/documentation/rationale.md

 localizes data to the top node that declares the glocal.

-Looking back at Classes and Data Structures reminds me that we need to know - preferably without searching other classes - what typ the glocal `action_stage` is.
+Looking back at Classes and Data Structures reminds me that we need to know - preferably without searching other classes - what type the glocal `action_stage` is.
 We can try the following:

     // Child.tul